Another great breakfast at the hotel on the morning of day 3.

 While there were mostly commercial boats at the western end of the harbour, the eastern end had mostly leisure boats.

-Ap Lei Pai on the far left, an uninhabited in Aberdeen Channel.
+Ap Lei Pai on the far left, an uninhabited island in Aberdeen Channel.

 Out to sea.